deadflare/printhere/README.md

 ### description:

-this is a small program for debugging purposes. a common, rudimentary troubleshooting technique is to insert an `std::cout << "here\n";` in the code, and if it prints, then you know the code ran at least up to that point. if it doesnt print, then you know the code broke before then. determining where exactly the code breaks can show you what went wrong. its also common in the same std::cout to print the value of a variable, which can provide further information.
+this is a small program for debugging purposes. a common, rudimentary troubleshooting technique is to insert an `std::cout << "here\n";` in the code, and if it prints, then you know the code ran at least up to that point. if it doesnt print, the code broke before then. determining where exactly the code breaks can show you what went wrong. its also common in the same std::cout to print the value of a variable, which can provide further information.

 the thing i dont like about this technique is that printing the output of several variables at a time is tedious and messy. for example: